akosbalasko/zoottelkeeper-obsidian-plugin/README.md

 Then it writes the list of the files within that folder as wikistyled links.

-PLEASE NOTE THAT CURRENTLY THIS PLUGIN IS IN BETA, SO PLEASE TRY IT FIRST WITH A TEST VAULT AND/OR BACKUP YOUR DATA TO PREVENT DATA LOSS.
+WARNING!
+PLEASE NOTE THAT THIS PLUGIN IS CURRENTLY IN BETA, SO PLEASE TRY IT FIRST WITH A TEST VAULT AND/OR BACKUP YOUR DATA TO PREVENT DATA LOSS.

 ## Example